Growing Aloe from Cuttings

 In the last post I showed some of the progress and details of propagating from seed.
 Here's an easier ( and probably familiar ) technique - propagation from cuttings.

-Below are some cuttings I took roughly three months ago and placed in a corner with filtered light in the backyard.
+Below are some cuttings I took roughly three months ago from various branching aloes and placed in an outdoor corner with filtered light.
 I pulled them out today to check on root growth and re-pot if needed.

 I took cuttings from four types of multi-stemmed aloes: A. kedongensis, A. africana, A. dawei and A. mutabilis.
 My approach was set the cuttings in a small amount of soil and leave them alone.
 After roughly several weeks I gave them the occasional spray of water.